Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

     wc -l < /etc/passwd
     cat < /etc/services
     ```
-  - `<<` : The inline input redirection method allows you to specify the data for input redirection on the command line instead of in a file.
+  - `<<` : The inline input redirection method (or "here documents") allows you to specify the data for input redirection on the command line instead of in a file.
 Besides this symbol, you must specify a text marker that delineates the beginning and end of the data used for input.
     ```bash
     COMMAND << MARKER
     DATA